- Published on

 Housing is obvious, but moving is expensive and disruptive.
 If we really had to make a large cut in our spending, this is the biggest lever we have.
 Unfortunately, unless we move to a very low cost of living area, this will probably go up or stay the same once we move to a bigger place for kids.

 Food would be a lot cheaper if we cooked our own more often.
-If we did not have to spend time working, we could probably willingly reduce our food cost by about $3,000 .
+If we did not have to spend time working, we could probably willingly reduce our food cost by about $3,000 ($3,088 in 2025) .
 This is not the maximum amount we could possibly reduce our food spending, we could go to extremes, but professionally made food and fine dining are things we really enjoy.
 Currently, the time saved by eating prepared meals is worth it since we are so busy.

 Travel is a luxury, but there are definitely ways to travel for way less.
 Cheaper destinations, hunting deals a year ahead, playing the churn game for points, or just travel less.
 Optimizations like that are a hassle and our spending isn't high enough to reliably get free flights with points, but maybe every few years we can.
 Seeing as how it's a luxury, there's no limit to reducing this.